Asani-io/Asani-Privacy-Policy/privacy.md

 ---

 ## Location Information
 The app may collect location data from your mobile device.
-This data is used **exclusively to provide location-based services**, such as delivering water tankers to your location, and for isntalling our devices after approval.
+This data is used **exclusively to provide location-based services**, such as delivering water tankers to your location, and for installing our devices after approval.
 We do not use this data for any unrelated purposes.

 ---